 There is a lot of information available about online technology and online “business meetings,” but not a lot about facilitating online peer support groups.
-So let’s write this together, as peers, based on our lived experience of facilitating/attending these kinds of groups and doing it in a collaborative and mutual learning process.
+So a group of us came together and said, “let’s write this together, as peers, based on our lived experience of facilitating/attending these kinds of groups.”
+We’ve been meeting weekly, having conversations about what we’re learning, and adding to this list of “tips” through a collaborative and mutual learning process.

 Questions we asked:

 (Click a question to jump to discussion about the question)

 - What role does an online facilitator play that’s different from “live” groups?

 - What is the best format or structure for an online group?

 - Are there any other tips that are important to remember for an online group?

 Guidelines and Resources we liked:

 - Resources for Good Groups and Virtual Learning